dlants/notion-to-static-site/README.md

 browser to see the changes.

 # TODO
-check the build results into the repo, set up render to mirror repo to website split off the notion-to-static-site library into independent package from my own website backlinks next/previous links for posts within page setup something w/ highlighting for code blocks fixup embeds (collapsible sections, etc...) add automatic "next post / previous post" links for multiple pages in the same section add #navigation links to each title / subtitle add footer, vertical space at the bottom of the page generate rss/atom feeds of sub-pages & mentions for each page
+put up a "latest posts" list on the front page next/previous links for posts within page backlinks setup something w/ highlighting for code blocks fixup embeds (collapsible sections, etc...) add automatic "next post / previous post" links for multiple pages in the same section add #navigation links to each title / subtitle split off the notion-to-static-site library into independent package from my own website generate rss/atom feeds of sub-pages & mentions for each page set up some analytics

 # MAYBE
 name asset files by content hash